RB3572/Capstone/README.md

 ## Proposed Model/Algorithm:
  A golden/death cross occurs when the ploted line of a stock's long term average crosses the line of its short term average.
 If the short term average starts below the long term average and crosses above it, the pattern is called a golden cross.
 Otherwise, it's called a death cross.
 A golden cross is a signifier of a bull market, or a continuous rise in stock price, while a death cross marks a bearish, or lowering, price trend.
 Using machine learning, our model will use opening, high, low, closing, and the adjusted closing prices to learn to predict death and golden crosses.
  [<p align="center"><img src="https://i.ibb.co/rGDzzCW/Screen-Shot-2021-07-05-at-2-06-25-PM.png" alt="Screen-Shot-2021-07-05-at-2-06-25-PM" border="0"></a>](https://www.tradingview.com/chart/LOExVaqb/)

+### Approach
- A neural network will use price data leading up to a golden/death cross as the explanatory variable(X).
-It will attempt to predict the price trend after the  golden/death cross.
+Explanatory Variable: Price data leading up to a golden/death cross.
+- Closing, High, Low etc...
+- Golden/Death cross locations were found using TTR package

+Response Variable: Price trend after the  golden/death cross.
+- Upward or downward trend

+Method: Recurrent Neural Network.
+(RNN)
+- RNNs are designed for sequence prediction problems
+- Ideal for stock data